VJC INSTRUMENT RENTAL ASSISTANCE

 Valley Jazz Cooperative Instrument Rental Assistance

-for Rising 5th, 6th & 7th grade students
+for 4th, 5th, 6th & 7th grade students new to music programs

 The Valley Jazz Cooperative Instrument Rental Assistance program has been created to address the unique challenges presented to prospective new music students during the 2020-2021 academic year.
 The statement below from VJC Director Russell Schmidt outlines the scope and intent of this new initiative: